ZiyadMehmoodDBA/Automating_Database/README.md

 # Automating_Database
-SQL Scripting can help us in making thing easier for better development and performaces
+SQL Scripting can help us in making thing easier for better development and performances

 ## Automation is about
 - Creating Model Class using SQL Script